nanolith/reading_list/README.md

 * ~~*Burning Down Boise* by Franklin Horton~~
 * ~~*The Path of Water* by Franklin Horton~~
 * ~~*Such a Fun Age* by Kiley Reid~~
+* *The Man from the Future* by Ananyo Bhattacharya

 Literature from Strand Quiz
 ---------------------------